 It is hard to reach people without legal residence, in particular those who do not live in an asylum centre.
 Many of them live at unknown addresses and avoid any contact with the authorities.

-The UDI cooperates with voluntary organisations, such as the International Organization for Migration (IOM), immigrant organisations, and the municipalities.
+UDI cooperates with voluntary organisations, such as the International Organization for Migration (IOM), immigrant organisations, and the municipalities.
 Our goal is to ensure that as many as possible receive information about the options for assisted return to their home country, and to avoid expulsion and deportation by the police.

 Read more about eligibility for the return scheme and how to apply here.

-Everyone who applies for protection (asylum), will receive a decision from the UDI.
-If they want to appeal the decision from the UDI, they receive assistance from a lawyer to do so.
+Everyone who applies for protection (asylum), will receive a decision from UDI.
+If they want to appeal the decision from UDI, they receive assistance from a lawyer to do so.
 They then receive a new decision from the Immigration Appeals Board (UNE).
 The lawyer helps the asylum seeker to understand the decision.

 You can read more about what a rejection from UNE means here.